TheoGuerin64/metadata-renamer/README.md

 Logs are in the current working directory under the name `metadate-renamer.log`.

+Debug mode can be enabled in the options, to provide more detailed logging (this can generate big log files).

 They can be used to debug issues with the application.
 If you encounter a bug, please include the log file when reporting it.

 ## License